db47h/rand64/README.md

 ## Documentation

-For the xorshift and xoroshiro generators, the lowest bits of this generator are LSFRs (linear-feeedback shift registers), and thus they are slightly less random than the other bits.
+For the xorshift and xoroshiro generators, the lowest bits of the generated values are LSFRs (linear-feeedback shift registers), and thus they are slightly less random than the other bits.
 It is therefore recommended to use a sign test in order to extract boolean values (i.e. check the high order bit).

 [PRNGShoutout]: http://xoroshiro.di.unimi.it/
 [travisImg]: https://travis-ci.org/db47h/rand64.svg?branch=master